edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

         <Callout type="tip">

-          Curl does not encode non-US-ASCII characters. <!-- If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
-Each conditional expression within that statement should contain this match condition with the Encoded option set to different values. -->
+          Curl does not encode non-US-ASCII characters.

         </Callout>